-Pianist Svetoslav Todorov is a General Director of the STAR Platform and is a Master of Piano Performance with Distinction from the Royal College of Music, London, studying classical and contemporary piano with Dina Parakhina and Michael Moran, supported by the Jenny Marsh Chapman Memorial Award and the Bucher Frazer Scholarship.
+Pianist Svetoslav Todorov is a General Director of the STAR Platform and is a Master of Piano Performance with Distinction from the Royal College of Music, London, studying classical and contemporary piano with Dina Parakhina and jazz piano with Michael Moran, supported by the Jenny Marsh Chapman Memorial Award and the Bucher Frazer Scholarship.
 He was born into a musical family and began his studies at the Dobri Hristov National Music School – Varna and Pancho Vladigerov National Academy of Music in Bulgaria.
 He then went on to the University of Edinburgh studying with Peter Evans, where he received a Bachelor of Music with distinction.
 Whilst there, Svetoslav was the winner of the Tovey Memorial Prize 2012 for best promising performance, making him the second first-year student ever to win it and one of the only pianists.

 Svetoslav has also been a recipient of several other awards including the Edinburgh Award, Edinburgh Festival Competition Concerto Final Winner, and Grand Prix in Moscow.
 He was selected as one of the top recipients for the 2014 Award for Young Concert Artists.
 Svetoslav has received coaching from musicians including Dmitry Bashkirov, Natalia Troull, Dmitry Alexeev, Peter Hill, Pascal Nemirovski, Bruce Brubaker, Fulvio Turissini, Chantal Stigliani, Rudolf Jungwirth, Victor Chuchkov, Steven Osborne.